zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 ## Requirements

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN
-    - Trial subscriptions will *not* work
+    - Trial subscriptions will *not* work.
 2. Linux virtual machine configured with:
     - Visual Studio Code
     - Azure CLI